Xon/XenForo-ConversationImprovements/README.md

 ### Conversation Likes

 Adds conversation likes.
 These Likes generate alerts, and additions to users news feed (with permission checks) as expected.

+### Conversation Message Edit History

+Adds edit history for conversation messages.

+# Known Issues
+- Does not respect/implement any silent editing window.

 #Permissions